 (1) All court reports by OCS shall be filed with the Juvenile Court Docket Clerk.
-OCS shall forward copies to all attorneys of record, unrepresented parties, and CASA at least ten (10) days before the scheduled Disposition Hearing.
+OCS shall forward copies to all attorneys of record, self-represented parties, and CASA at least ten (10) days before the scheduled Disposition Hearing.
 See Appendix 41.0.

-(2) Copies shall be forwarded by OCS to all attorneys of record, unrepresented parties, and CASA at the same time the case plan is filed with the court.
+(2) Copies shall be forwarded by OCS to all attorneys of record, self-represented parties, and CASA at the same time the case plan is filed with the court.

-Rule 43.6 CASA (Court Appointed Special Advocate)
+Rule 43.6 CASA (Court-Appointed Special Advocate)